 In sum: it’s fun; it’s fascinating; it’s efficient; it’s relaxed (Richard’s the perfect host – he takes the worry out of it).
 It just works.
 It’ll be one of the best – one of the most memorable – days of your life.
 Memories make us rich.

 What’s the cost?
-The cost is made up of the guide’s fee – which is £18 for adults, £16 for students and over 65s and £14 for people with the London Walks Discount Card – plus the Tariff (train and coach fares).
-The adult Tariff for the Cotswolds Tour is £49 (there are further reductions for students and seniors).
-For children under 15 accompanied by their parent(s) a reduced Tariff is the only charge.
-For the total cost of the Cotswolds Tour simply add the guide’s fee to the Tariff.
+The cost is made up of the guide’s fee plus the Tariff (train and coach fares).
+The adult Tariff for the Day in the Cotswolds is £54 (there are further reductions for students and seniors).
+For children under 9 accompanied by their parent(s) a reduced Tariff is the only charge.
+For the total cost of the Day in the Cotswolds simply add the guide’s fee to the Tariff.